How to Prevent Leg Pain on Planes and Long Trips

 Ask Your Doctor About Taking Aspirin or a Clot Inhibitor

-To find out about your personal risk factors for varicose veins and other vascular problems we invite you to schedule a free consultation at Empire Vein Specialists.
-All of our physicians are board-certified vascular surgeons who specialize in helping people improve their vascular health.
+If you are concerned about the risk of blood clots and are going on a long trip, get in touch with our team to find out about your personal risk factors for varicose veins and other vascular problems.
+We invite you to schedule a free consultation at Empire Vein and Vascular Specialists.
+All of our physicians are board-certified vascular surgeons who specialize in helping people improve their vein health.

-Empire Vein Specialists is the top provider of VenaSeal™, the leading outpatient varicose vein treatment, in the USA.
-Schedule a free consultation today by calling 1-800-VARICOSE (1-800-827-4267).
+Empire Vein and Vascular Specialists is the top provider of VenaSeal™, the leading outpatient varicose vein treatment in the USA.
+Schedule a free consultation today by calling 1-800-VARICOSE.

 References